 I’ve been away for quite some time because of personal reasons, but I’m glad to be back and ready to share my knowledge and insights with you all.
 During my time away, I’ve continued to pursue my interests in fitness, health, and wellness, and I have even gained new experiences and perspectives that I’m excited to share.

-If you’re interested in attending your first Pilates in Ivanhoe, there are several things you should know to ensure you’re prepared and have a positive experience.
+If you’re interested in attending your first Pilates, there are several things you should know to ensure you’re prepared and have a positive experience.
 As a fitness enthusiast who has tried Pilates before, I can offer insights into what you can expect during your first class.

 Invest in Comfort